 Daniela has 11 years experience as a researcher and data analyst.
 As DARA’s Evaluation Manager she’s responsible for project management, quality assurance of evaluation products and communication with clients.
 Recently she managed the WFP PRRO Somalia evaluation.
 She has experience conducting impact evaluations and has also been involved in projects such as the Humanitarian Response Index (HRI), OCHA Study: Saving Lives Today and Tomorrow, Thematic Study of the Paris Declaration, and Risk Reduction Index (RRI), among others.

 Ana does quantitative and qualitative analysis for evaluations and DRR research.
 She has been a part of the core team in projects such as the GFDRR program Evaluation, Risk Reduction Index and several WFP evaluations.
 Her field research experience includes Burkina Faso, Ghana, Honduras, Peru, Nepal and Sri Lanka.
 Prior to DARA, she worked as an environmental consultant and sustainability coordinator.
 Ana has a Master’s degree in Rural Planning and Development.

 Researcher and Communications

-Colleen provides research support to DARA’s evaluations and Risk Reduction Index and is responsible for communications.
+Colleen provides research support to DARA’s evaluations and research studies and is responsible for communications.
 Prior to joining DARA, she worked for a training and organisational development consulting firm.
 She has a Master’s degree in International Development, for which she undertook a research study on civic activism and women’s microfinance groups in Bolivia.